andreas-glaser/necesse-docker-compose/README.md

 - One `docker compose up` builds the image and launches the server with the latest Steam files.
 - World saves, configs, and logs stay under `./data` for easy backup and migration.
 - Optional `UPDATE_ON_START=true` keeps the container patched automatically on each start.
+- Background auto-update watcher (set `AUTO_UPDATE_INTERVAL_MINUTES`) restarts the server when Steam ships a new build.
 - Map container permissions to your host user with `PUID`/`PGID` so binds remain writable on rootless setups.
 - Health check and structured logging help detect crashes and keep an eye on the process.